cppbuildenv/buildenv/README.md

 [ctrl+c/q -> quit]
 ```

-## How to Contribute
+## How to Contribute.

 1. Fork this repository.
-2. Create a new branch Feat_xxx.
+2. Create a new branch feature_xxx.
 3. Submit your code changes.
 4. Create a Pull Request.